hydrastro/sadbot/README.md

 The bot has the following dependencies:
 - `requests`
 - `markdownify`
+- `pillow`

 Which can be installed with:
 ```
 pip3 install -r requirements.txt \
              -r dev-requirements.txt # Add this when developing the bot
 ```
-The captcha command depends on `fonts-freefont-ttf`, which can be installed via:
+The captcha command may depends on `fonts-freefont-ttf`, which can be installed
+via:
 ```shell
 sudo apt install fonts-freefont-ttf
 ```